Maynard Street

-John Maynard Street (December 12, 1898 – January 5, 1993) was an American football and basketball coach.
+John Maynard Street (December 12, 1898 – January 5, 1993) was an American college football and college basketball coach.
 Street was the head football coach at Kalamazoo College in Kalamazoo, Michigan.
 He held that position for the 1923 and 1924 seasons.
 His coaching record at Kalamazoo was 2–16.

 Street was a stand-out football and basketball player and track athlete at Carleton College from 1916 to 1919, until doctors found he had a heart murmur half-way through the football season.